 On Fire Trio

 A saying that you don’t hear often enough is ‘Stop-Drop-And Roll!’
-What we call the fire trio is the way to remember what to do if you catch fire.
-This can be a scary event, so the cadence is there to give your mind something to recollect as your pain sensors run wild.
+What we call the fire trio is remembering what to do if you catch fire.
+This can be a scary event, so the cadence gives your mind something to recollect as your pain sensors run wild.

 Once you notice that you have clothing on fire, you should stop moving.
-It will keep oxygen from making the fire grow.
-Once you have finished drop to the ground and begin to roll around.
+It will keep oxygen from making the fire grow once you have finished dropping to the ground and beginning to roll around.
 This rolling will trap the fire between your body and the earth, robbing it of needed oxygen.

 Cover Your Face